-- Scroll to the bottom of the client's Insurance information settings until you see a box that says Front of Insurance Card with a blue document icon
+- Scroll to the bottom of the client's Insurance information settings until you see the insurance plan in question

 - Click Browse to upload a copy of the ID card, or drag a file from your computer directly into this box

 - Repeat these steps to upload the Back of Insurance Card

 - Click Save

 Note: You can upload either JPEG or PDF files.
 If you upload PDF files, you won’t have a “preview” option but you’ll still be able to view the file by clicking it.

 Tip: Download the SimplePractice Mobile app to upload member IDs cards directly from your mobile device.

 Certain insurance plans will require prior authorization in order for a client to be eligible for coverage.

 To add a prior authorization number to your client's Insurance Information, click +Authorization number and list the starting date in the Valid from field.
 Storing this information will trigger the system to auto-populate the prior authorization number into box 23 of the client's claims.